Kays-Somewhere/CTF-Write-Ups/Diver OSINT 2025/About the CTF.md

 # Note

-This was my very first CTF and I got invited to participate by someone that I know.
-This was a lot of fun and I am very thankful that I got this chance to work with Byte Surfers!
+This was my very first CTF and I was invited to participate by someone that I know.
+This was a lot of fun and I am very thankful that I had this chance to work with Byte Surfers!
 In the end, we placed 107th.